8 stylish Airbnbs in Tokyo

 This homely apartment in Kyodo, three stops from Shinjuku, has a rooftop garden perfect for relaxing after a busy day in the city.
 The apartment is spacious, especially by Tokyo standards, and comes with plenty of amenities including a full kitchen.

-It takes about 10 minutes to get to Shunjuku and the surrounding area also has plenty to do (it’s right next to a big shopping mall).
+It takes about 10 minutes to get to Shinjuku and the surrounding area also has plenty to do (it’s right next to a big shopping mall).

 What the guests say: “This is a really wonderful apartment.
 It is absolutely spotless and so many lovely touches.
 We felt like it was a home away from home.
 Everything was beautiful and extra touches like coffee and a coffee maker, condiments to cook with and even a toaster oven.